-When it comes to dealing with grief there is no right way or wrong way.
+When it comes to managing grief there is no right way or wrong way.
 There are lots of thoughts, feelings and questions involved when losing a loved one.
 In this post, we will try to guide you through some of the most commonly asked questions.

 If I ignore my feelings, will they go away?

 No, this just prolongs your recovery and will make things worse in the long run.
 Many people have been there and got the T-shirt.
-You must accept it is necessary to face your grief and deal with it proactively.
+You must accept it is necessary to face your grief and manage it proactively.

 I must be strong for those around me, right?

 Showing emotion and letting others see how you feel is not a sign of weakness.
 Crying doesn’t mean you are falling apart.
 You don’t need to “protect” your family or friends by hiding how you feel until you are alone.
-It is true that many people become concerned by someone that appears ok.
-They worry that they are not dealing with grief and they are right.
+It is true that many people become concerned by someone who appears ok.
+They worry that they are not managing grief and they are right.
 By showing your true feelings you can help them as well as yourself.

 Does it mean I don’t care if I don’t cry a the funeral or afterwards?